rapidcow/rapidcow/README.md

 I currently don't have any open source projects in mind, at least one to which I am certain that I will be able to put in consistent commitment.
-As such, my repository consists only of forks.
+As such, there are no public repositories besides forks. :( (I'll try to purge inactive forks to clear up workspace, eh....)

 You can reach me via any e-mail you find in the commits I authored, with the exception of the ones with a domain of github.com.